Not only fools and reindeer make Arthur Christmas work

 This film is a must this Christmas: Funny and as intelligent as you want it to be, whilst spinning the cliché of the Christmas spirit into something unique and charming.

-Arthur Christmas is released in UK cinemas from 11th November 2011.
+Arthur Christmas is released nationwide from 11th November 2011.

 Watch the trailer here: